-But breakdowns are bound to happen at some point and it's good to be prepared.
+But breakdowns are bound to happen at some point, so it's good to be prepared.
 No one wants to waste money on spoiled food due to power loss or a poorly performing fridge.

 You can help extend the life of your fridge by doing some simple maintenance.
 And if you can figure out how to fix simple problems yourself, you can save on call-out fees.